Jbruslind/PersonalProjects/README.md

 The design revolves around the use of [Tritium](https://nuclearsafety.gc.ca/eng/pdfs/Fact_Sheets/January-2013-Fact-Sheet-Tritium_e.pdf) which is a radioactive isotope of hydrogen.
 It's not radioactive in the sense that it'll cause damage, just enough to cause some cool glowing effects.
 The radiation is low levels of Beta-particles and is not damaging unless ingested (so just don't eat the vials).
-With it as a core I created geometric designs corresponding to each stone and their back story/ability.
+Using this as a core, I created geometric designs corresponding to each stone and their back story/ability.

 Here's a picture of the full assembly.
 The metal colors are pretty off due to Inventor having weird colors...

+##More information can be found [here!](https://github.com/Jbruslind/PersonalProjects/tree/master/Inventor%20Projects/Infinity)

 ![All 6 pendants with metal coloring](https://github.com/Jbruslind/PersonalProjects/blob/master/Inventor%20Projects/Infinity/Infinity_Assembly.png)

-More information can be found ##[here!](https://github.com/Jbruslind/PersonalProjects/tree/master/Inventor%20Projects/Infinity)

 ##	Automatic Terrarium